The Healer (2016 film): Plot

 Alec is fed up with people thinking he can heal them and returns to his uncle's to pack.
 While doing so, he finds a key for the basement with a note.
 There, he finds pictures of his ancestors and an empty frame with his name.
 His uncle's note explains their family has a secret gift to heal that skips every other generation.
-Told he must accept the gift before midnight or he'll lose it forever, Alec feels overwhelmed.
+Told he must accept the gift before midnight or he will lose it forever, Alec feels overwhelmed.
 He is asked to explain his decision to the entire town and they are understanding, simply thanking him for the help he did give.

-Although he didn't accept the gift, his uncle will pay his debt if Alec remains the whole year, so he stays.
+Although he did not accept the gift, his uncle will pay his debt if Alec remains the whole year, so he stays.
 A few days later, a family from Fredericton, New Brunswick, arrives, begging him to heal their daughter Abigail of cancer.
-Alec explains he can't help, but agrees to spend the weekend with her, after she insists, for her parents' sake.
+Alec explains he cannot help, but agrees to spend the weekend with her, after she insists, for her parents' sake.
 Alec and Cecilia quickly bond with her.
 He also makes up with Officer Tom, who reveals that Abigail is his niece.
 After that weekend, Alec is particularly moved, as his twin Charlie had died of cancer.
 Going back to his uncle, he tells him he regrets not accepting the gift, then goes to church, angrily asking God for the gift back to save Abigail.

 Some time later, Abigail tells Alec and Cecilia the cancer is in remission.
 Hearing the good news they kiss.
 As Alec has got the gift back, his uncle returns to England after they make up.
 The last scene is a shot of the basement, showing the framed and labeled 'Alec Bailey' portrait.

 During the closing credits, scenes filmed at various of the global community of camps operated by the SeriousFun Children's Network are shown, with a dedication to founder Paul Newman.